dankuck/dankuck.github.io/_posts/2020-06-26-trumans-map-3-the-map-is-not-the-territory.md

 Due west of the city was an opening that connected the corridor to the only road and bridge onto Seahaven Island.
 Of course.

-The map was busy with labels for things like Main Offices and Food Services near that road in the west, whereas the entire east side was just a series of large empty storage facilities -- empty on the map, but surely more interesting in the territory.
+The west side was busy with labels for things like Main Offices and Food Services near the road opening, whereas the entire east side was just a series of large empty storage facilities -- empty on the map, but surely more interesting in the territory.

-Since I guessed that my pursuers would come from the busy area, I started to run toward the nearest storage facility.
+Since I guessed that my pursuers would come from the busy area, I started to run east toward the nearest storage facility.
 Then I stopped short.
 What was I doing?

 I went back and ripped the map off the wall.
 I would grok it later.